-They are one of the most primeval and mysterious texts known to man.
-They have no celebrated author and no timeline of origin… Yet, they have inspired world religions (namely, Hinduism) and their hymns are regarded as law — shaping societal, political, and economic philosophies.
+They are among the most primeval and mysterious texts in the world.
+They have no celebrated author and no timeline of origin.
+And yet, the Vedas have inspired world religions, like Hinduism.
+And their sacred hymns have shaped societal, political, and economic philosophies.

 The Rig Veda: The Book of Mantra

 The Sama Veda: The Book of Song

 The Vedas were originally formed, recited, and passed down from generation to generation by Aryan nomads (considered “the noble ones”) in ancient India during the Vedic Period, between 1,500 – 500 B.C.E.
 However, many scholars and great yogis today hypothesize that the creation of this oral tradition could have started as far back as 12,000 B.C.E.